Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typewriter-effect-css.md

 white-space: nowrap;
 ```

 Then we want to add the animation.
-Since we already have an animation in place, we can use a `,` to separate the two.
+Since we already have an animation, we can use a `,` to separate the two.

 ```css
 animation: typing 4s steps(38) 1s 1 normal both, blink 1s steps(1) infinite;